dlilab/lab_Logistics/Code_of_conduct.md

 This list is not exhaustive.

-## We value collaboration and open science
+## Collaboration, data, and open science

 We support collaboration as a better model than competition within the lab and with colleagues at LSU and elsewhere.
 We are advocates of Open Science and reproducibility.
 Whenever possible, the data and software we generate is released under open licenses, a contribution we view as more important than simply churning out more papers (there may be cases for not sharing data openly immediately).

 For each published article, I expect that you will upload all materials related to the project (i.e., data and code) to our lab’s Github site.
 Please see the [Project completion checklist](https://github.com/dlilab/lab_Logistics/blob/main/project_completion_checklist.md) for a detailed list of tasks associated with closing out a project.

+When leaving the lab, it is a good idea for both you and others in the lab to archive and leave a copy of all of your data.
+Nobody in the lab will use your individual data without your consent.
+But if you archive them, we will all know where they are.

 ## How to handle an issue